Jubair-Khandaker/jira-ticketing-demo/README.md

 # Jira Ticketing Demo

 This repository contains a demonstration of a demo project for Jira ricketing service that includes **service requests, incidents, and approval workflows**.
-It simulates how I would handle ticketing, prioritization, and reporting in a real IT/project support environment.

 ## Project Overview